Steilneset Memorial, Vardø, commemorating the Victims of the Finnmark Witchcraft Trials

 This book contains the original sources of the Finnmark witchcraft trials during the period 1620 to 1692.
 The court records of the 17th century witchcraft trials were entered into protocols by a magistrate.

 The Witchcraft Trials in Finnmark, Northern Norway.
 Bergen 2010.
-ISBN 978-82-7959-152-8.
 The book is published by Varanger Museum and Skald Publisher.
-May be ordered at:

 Steilneset.
 Memorial to the Victims of the Finnmark Witchcraft Trials